 We ask you to make an appointment giving us 1-2 weeks’ notice so that we can ensure your visit is as productive as possible.
 Although we have some flexibility the notice period is essential if we are to provide you with archival material to inspect.
 We strongly suggest that you prepare for your visit by browsing our Archive and Library catalogues and letting us know what you wish to see.

-Our catalogues and hundreds of helpful pages of helpful information are freely available to all at millsarchive.org We are constantly adding new material to make your research easier and more rewarding.
+Our catalogues and hundreds of helpful pages of helpful information are freely available to all on this website.
+We are constantly adding new material to make your research easier and more rewarding.
 These include more than 80,000 images and documents with details of 12,000 mills.
 To ease access to our 4 million records a number of finding aids provide guidance to the contents of files which may not yet have been scanned in detail

-Family historians may also find our family history database worth searching for the names of millers and mill people more generally.
+Family historians may also find our milling ancestor database worth searching for the names of millers and mill people more generally.